Train: Bogies

 Bogies, also known in North America as trucks, support the wheels and axles of trains.
 Trucks range from just one axle to as many as four or more.
-Two-axle trucks are in the widest use worldwide, as they are better able to handle curves and support heavy loads than single axle trucks.
+Two-axle bogies are the most common worldwide, as they decrease the impact of track irregularities, improve curve negotiation, and distribute heavy loads more effectively than single-axle bogies.

 Couplers

 Train vehicles are linked to one another by various systems of coupling.
-In much of Europe, India, and South America, trains primarily use buffers and chain couplers, while in the rest of the world knuckle couplers are used.
+In much of Europe, India, and South America, trains primarily use buffers and chain couplers.
+In the rest of the world, knuckle couplers are the most popular, with a few local variations persisting (such as Wilson couplers in the former Soviet Union).
+On multiple units all over the world, Scharfenberg couplers are common.